Googolaire/TheTechSociety/README.md

 Feel Free to make Comments on Commits to talk and Enjoy Yourself as a Group You will find Relevant Info here is a Cheat Sheet for new Git Hub users https://www.git-tower.com/blog/git-cheat-sheet
 <strong>BTC is Paid Out Every 24 hours</strong> (Approval Of the Board Is Required)

+<h5>For any unrewarded payment claims please message our founder fb.com/googolaire</h5>